 Cons of Polished Nickel:

-- High Maintenance: polished nickel is a bit of a fingerprint magnet!
+- High Maintenance: Polished nickel is a bit of a fingerprint magnet!
 Smudges and water spots are instantly visible, requiring frequent cleaning to maintain its pristine appearance.
-I personally don’t have the time or energy for that much upkeep.
+I don’t have the time or energy for that much upkeep.

 - Can Show Scratches: I’m concerned that minor scratches and abrasions can easily mar the surface, affecting its overall look.
 I have kids, so I know accidents happen, and I don’t want to worry about constantly touching up the finish.